 Video: How to preserve your mental health during quarantines and social distancing

 People can catch COVID-19 from others who have the virus.
 The disease can spread from person to person through small droplets from the nose or mouth which are spread when a person with COVID-19 coughs or exhales.
-This is why it is important to stay more than 1 meter (3 feet) away from a person who is sick.
-(Source: WHO)
+This is why it is important to stay at least 6 feet away from other people.
+(Source: CDC)

 Prevent the spread of respiratory disease